gt-crnch-rg/smartnic-tutorial-sc25/code/04-openmp-offload-dpu/task_b/README.md

 ### Compilation

-This step is only needed if a previous compilation of the task was not done.
+This step is only required if the task has not been compiled previously

 ```
 [user@rg-login]$ cd 04-openmp-offload-dpu
 #Note you should select a number between 1 and 4 for node number
 $ ./request_bf3_heterogenous_slurm_job.sh 4
-#The rest of the following instructions assume that the node `4` was requested.
+#The rest of the following instructions assume that the node 4 was requested.
 [user@dash4]$ source /etc/profile
 [user@dash4]$ module use /projects/tools/x86_64/ubuntu-22.04/modulefiles/
 [user@dash4]$ module load odos-dpu cmake